UniForce™ hydraulic down-pressure system

 Our UniForce hydraulic system fixes Deere’s design debacle.
 Now, you can get uniform pressure on every single opener throughout its full stroke.
 The result is much better cutting, less hairpinning, holding depth much more accurately, and far less sidewall compaction.
 Another problem with springs is that they bounce: Hydraulics don’t have this problem.
 When developing the UniForce, we’d often leave at least one opener with the OEM spring.
 Watching them run side by side, it’s amazing how much the row(s) with OEM springs bounce, whereas the rows with UniForce are smooth and steady.

 UniForce uses single-action cylinders along with the OEM rockshaft, which is still used to raise and lower the openers.
-The two hydraulic circuits may be plumbed together so that everything runs on a single tractor remote*, or they may be kept completely separate (two tractor remotes are used). *For drills that have been updated to use Power Beyond, the systems are kept separate.
+The two hydraulic circuits may be plumbed together so that everything runs on a single tractor remote*, or they may be kept completely separate (two tractor remotes are used). *We prefer them kept separate.

 Large 3/4″ header hoses* allow oil to move quickly from one end of the drill to the other, and between the front & back ranks.
 This keeps pressure almost perfectly constant even while going over steep terraces or through swales at high speed.
 Special brackets support the header hose on most air drill sections.
 Large 1/2″ drop hoses let oil move in & out of cylinders very rapidly.
 But don’t be fooled by the size of the hoses: The flow requirements are relatively low—for 48 rows, the UniForce takes only 4 – 8 GPM (for comparison, the air cart fan needs 25 – 30 GPM). (*Box drills use 1/2″ header hoses.)